In this easy DIY file cabinet revamp, we took a thrift store find and made it over with existing spray paint. The whole project cost less than $10!

 - Casters – four (we got ours from Home Depot)

 Your first step will be to clean the cabinet if it needs it.
-I recommend it just because it’s been handled a lot.
-We used soap and water plus goo gone.
+I recommend it just because it’s likely been handled a lot.
+We used soap and water, plus Goo Gone.
 The sticker on the front was easily removable and the residue removed.

 Now raid your spray paint collection.
 I’m a firm believer in using what I have first, and I had some colors I liked that worked together.

 Note on painting stripes: we painted them randomly, and with random widths.